apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="ballots"></a>
 ## Sample Ballots

-Since posting this guide, I've been often asked something like, "OneCity seems great, but who else can I vote for that is electable, urbanist, and progressive?"
+Since posting this guide, I've been often asked something like, "OneCity seems great, but who else is electable, urbanist, and progressive?"
 As I see it, there are three main ways you can approach that question:

 1. Fill your ballot with the two left-urbanist parties: OneCity and Forward.
 2. Go with progressive candidate slate endorsed by the Vancouver & District Labour Council.